lyokha/nginx-proxy-peer-host/README.md

 This Nginx HTTP module provides only one variable *&dollar;proxy_peer_host* which is similar to variable *&dollar;proxy_host* from [Nginx HTTP proxy module](https://nginx.org/en/docs/http/ngx_http_proxy_module.html).
-While the latter variable contains the name of the upstream which is being proxied to, variable *&dollar;proxy_peer_host* contains the name of the actual server inside the upstream.
+While the latter variable contains the name of the upstream which a client request is being proxied to, variable *&dollar;proxy_peer_host* contains the name of the actual server inside the upstream.

 Let's test a simple configuration.